danrsm/danrsm.github.io/index.md

 <p style="clear: left;"></p>

-I am interested in computational models of perception, 3D scene understanding, simulation-based inference and machine learning for scientific discoveries.
+I am interested in computational models of perception, 3D scene understanding, simulation-based inference and machine learning for scientific discovery.
 I mainly take generative approaches that model perception as a probabilistic inverse problem.
 - learning models of 3D scenes that can be used for probabilistic inference.
 - learning continuous and discrete representations of continuous signals.
 - amortizing simulation-based inference.